logo

 Times Square

 Both Bryant Park and Union Square offer excellent pop-up winter markets.
-Bryant Park Winter Village is typically open from late October through early march, and Union Square Holiday Market is typically open from mid-November through Christmas Eve.
+Bryant Park's Winter Village is typically open from late-October through early-March, and Union Square Holiday Market is typically open from mid-November through Christmas Eve.
 Although run by the same company, I highly recommend visiting both.
 I also recommend the outdoor ice skating while you are at Bryant Park.
+It's free if you bring your own skates.

 LIVE PERFORMANCES IN NEW YORK CITY